 Schema sources may be added to an empty SPS.
 A schema source is added by clicking the command Add New Source under the Sources heading.
-This pops up a menu (screenshot below) that enables you to add an XML Schema, DTD, schema generated from an XML file, or a user-defined schema.
+This pops up a menu (screenshot below) that enables you to add: (i) an XML Schema or DTD or an XML Schema that is automatically generated by StyleVision from an XML file; (ii) a schema generated by StyleVision from a DB; or (iii) a user-defined schema.

 When a schema is added, it is listed under the Sources item.
-Each schema has an entry for the Working XML File within the XML item.
+Each schema has two sub-items :

 Click the respective Add New commands at the bottom of the Modules, CSS Files, Parameters and XSLT Files sections to add a new item to the respective section.

 The following features are common to each section (Sources, Parameters, etc) in the Design Overview sidebar:

 •Each section can be expanded or collapsed by clicking the triangular arrowhead to the left of the section name.

 •Files in the Sources, Modules, and CSS Files sections are listed with only their file names.
 When you mouseover a file name, the full file path is displayed in a popup.